 How should we apply that oil?

 With all of this in mind, the absolute best way to apply oil is using an oil sprayer or spritzer.
 This is because they offer an awesome and quick way to spray a thin and even coating of oil on your food.
-As I usually say when talking about oil sprayers, save yourself some headaches and buy a decent one.
+As I usually say when talking about oil sprayers and spray bottles, save yourself some headaches and buy a decent one.
 Oil is quite heavy to spray, and cheap and cheerful oil sprayer mechanisms won’t last long!
 I have a good one listed on my recommended products page!
+Or simply visit Amazon to find one yourself.

 If you don’t want to invest in an oil sprayer, all is not lost.
 Another great method is to use an egg wash brush.
 The type of brush that you usually use to apply egg wash to pies and other things you wish to bake (is this really called an egg wash brush??).
 This would also work great to apply oil to your food before cooking.